0xSpaceShard/starknet-devnet/website/docs/server-config.md

 ## Request size limit

 There is no HTTP request size limit, but take care when declaring large classes!
-Devnet is supposed to follow the limits specified in [Starknet Chain Info](https://docs.starknet.io/resources/chain-info/#current_limits).
-So the current upper limits configured in Devnet are:
+Devnet is supposed to follow the limits specified in [Starknet chain Info](https://docs.starknet.io/resources/chain-info/#current_limits).
+So the current upper limits configured in Devnet can be found [among constants](https://github.com/0xSpaceShard/starknet-devnet/blob/main/crates/starknet-devnet-core/src/constants.rs#L121).

-- contract class size: 4089446 bytes
-- contract bytecode size: 81920 felts
-- Sierra length: 80000 felts

 ## API